seraph776/seraph776/README.md

 - 📫 **You can reach me at**: [admin@codecrypt76.com](mailto:admin@codecrypt76.com).
 - ⚡ **Fun Fact**: I love to draw and play chess! ♞

-I consider myself a "_Student of Life, for Life._" Meaning, the more I Learn, the more I realize, "_I know nothing_ (`Socrates`)."
-As a consequence, I am compeled to continously _Learn All the Days of my Life_!

 </details>